Indian Rebellion of 1857: Cawnpore (Kanpur)

 During his trial, Tatya Tope denied the existence of any such plan and described the incident in the following terms: the British had already boarded the boats and Tatya Tope raised his right hand to signal their departure.
 That very moment someone from the crowd blew a loud bugle, which created disorder and in the ongoing bewilderment, the boatmen jumped off the boats.
 The rebels started shooting indiscriminately.
 Nana Sahib, who was staying in Savada Kothi (Bungalow) nearby, was informed about what was happening and immediately came to stop it.
 Some British histories allow that it might well have been the result of accident or error; someone accidentally or maliciously fired a shot, the panic-stricken British opened fire, and it became impossible to stop the massacre.

-The surviving women and children were taken to the Nana Sahib and then confined first to the Savada Kothi and then to the home of the local magistrate's clerk (the Bibighar) where they were joined by refugees from Fatehgarh.
-Overall five men and two hundred and six women and children were confined in The Bibigarh for about two weeks.
-In one week 25 were brought out dead, from dysentery and cholera.
-Meanwhile, a Company relief force that had advanced from Allahabad defeated the Indians and by 15 July it was clear that the Nana Sahib would not be able to hold Cawnpore and a decision was made by the Nana Sahib and other leading rebels that the hostages must be killed.
-After the sepoys refused to carry out this order, two Muslim butchers, two Hindu peasants and one of Nana's bodyguards went into The Bibigarh.
-Armed with knives and hatchets they murdered the women and children.
-After the massacre the walls were covered in bloody hand prints, and the floor littered with fragments of human limbs.
+The surviving women and children were taken to Nana Sahib and then confined first to the Savada Kothi and then to the home of the local magistrate's clerk (the Bibighar) where they were joined by refugees from Fatehgarh.
+Overall, five men and 206 women and children were confined in the Bibigarh for about two weeks.
+In one week 25 were brought out, dead from dysentery and cholera.
+Meanwhile, a Company relief force that had advanced from Allahabad defeated the Indians and by 15 July it was clear that Nana Sahib would not be able to hold Cawnpore and a decision was made by Nana Sahib and other leading rebels that the hostages must be killed.
+After the sepoys refused to carry out this order, two Muslim butchers, two Hindu peasants and one of Nana's bodyguards went into the Bibigarh.
+Armed with knives and hatchets, they murdered the women and children.
+After the massacre, the walls were covered in bloody handprints, and the floor littered with parts of human limbs.
 The dead and the dying were thrown down a nearby well.
 When the 50 ft deep well was filled with remains to within 6 ft of the top, the remainder were thrown into the Ganges.